Betsy Jochum: Overview profile

-Brief biography
+Background

 Philip K. Wrigley decided, in 1942, to start a women's professional baseball league, concerned that the 1943 Major League Baseball season might be canceled because of World War II.
 Since the only organized ball for women in the country was softball, the league created a hybrid game which included both softball and baseball.
-Wrigley had scouts all over the United States, Canada and even Cuba signing girls for tryouts.
-About 500 girls attended the call.
+Wrigley had scouts all over the United States, Canada and even Cuba signing women for tryouts.
+About 500 women attended the call.
 Of these, only 280 were invited to the final try-outs in Chicago, where 60 of them were chosen to become the first women to ever play professional baseball.
-The girls were placed on the rosters of four fifteen-player teams: Kenosha Comets, Racine Belles, Rockford Peaches and South Bend Blue Sox.
+The women were placed on the rosters of four fifteen-player teams: Kenosha Comets, Racine Belles, Rockford Peaches and South Bend Blue Sox.
 The first spring training was set for May 17, 1943, at Wrigley Field.
-Of the six girls from Ohio who went to Chicago, Betsy Jochum and Dorothy Kamenshek were selected for the new league.
+Of the six women from Ohio who went to Chicago, Betsy Jochum and Dorothy Kamenshek were selected for the new league.
 Jochum was allocated to the Blue Sox and Kamenshek joined the Peaches.

 Early life

-Betsy was the daughter of Frank and Katherine Jochum, German-speaking Hungarians who immigrated to United States, landed at Ellis Island, and eventually arrived to Cincinnati, just before the World War began in 1917.
+Betsy was the daughter of Frank and Katherine Jochum, German-speaking Hungarians who had immigrated to United States, landed at Ellis Island, and eventually arrived to Cincinnati, just before the United States joined World War I in 1917.
 Her father worked as a carpenter and cabinetmaker.
 She had an older brother, Nicholas, and her younger sister Frances.
 The siblings grew up together in a close household that held the value of family over anything else.

 Jochum started playing sandlot ball by the time she turned eight and organized softball at age 12.
 During her student years at Hughes Center High School, she took part in many intramural athletic events offered for girls: basketball, volleyball, track and field and softball.

 After graduating from high school, Jochum attended Cincinnati Business School and learned to operate the comptometer, the first commercially successful key-driven mechanical calculator.
 She was forced to take an employment in a meat packing house, and played semi-professional softball on the company team in the Cincinnati League.
-The team participated in several national softball tournaments, including Chicago, Illinois.
+The team participated in several national softball tournaments, including at Chicago, Illinois.
 During a competition held in Connecticut in 1938, she posted a 276 feet mark which placed second only to Babe Zaharias, who threw the ball a national record of 296 feet.
 Later, she found a job in a dairy company doing comptometer work, earning $16 a week, before signing a contract for $50 per week.